daw5/playlistr/README.md

 # playlistr

+A social app for creating, sharing, and listening to playlists

 ## Setup

 ### Make sure you have mongo installed locally and running, then open your terminal and run this command: